progmaticltd/homebox/README.md

 - Automatic copy of sent emails into the sent folder.
 - Automatic creation of the postmaster account and special email addresses using [RFC 2142](https://tools.ietf.org/html/rfc2142) specifications.
-- Dovecot configuration, IMAPS, POP3S, Quotas, ManageSieve, simple spam and ham learning by moving emails in and out the Junk folder, sieve and vacation scripts.
+- Dovecot configuration, IMAPS, optional POP3S, Quotas, ManageSieve, simple spam and ham learning by moving emails in and out the Junk folder, sieve and vacation scripts.
 - Virtual folders for server search: unread messages, conversations view, all messages, flagged and messages labelled as "important".